rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.9.2 =
+= 3.9.3 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update rtMedia main template, fix undefined JS error.
+Update rtMedia main template.

 == Sponsors ==